SammyLin/redactor-rails/README.md

 The redactor-rails gem integrates the [Redactor](http://redactorjs.com/) editor with the Rails 3.2 asset pipeline.

-This gem bundles Redactor version 8.2.2 which is the most recent version as of January 20, 2013.
+This gem bundles Redactor version 9.1.4 which is the most recent version as of September 10, 2013.
 Check [Redactor's changelog](http://imperavi.com/redactor/log/) for further updates.

 ## Installation